sulisyo/gma/README.md

 # getx_state_management

 A new Flutter project to explain Getx State Management and its Features.
+Sample using sdui for layout from json and custom sdui-widget

 ## Getting Started